sbnb-irb/signaturizer3D/README.md

 ---
 ## Bioactivity signaturizers

-This package builds on the orignal [signaturizers](https://gitlabsbnb.irbbarcelona.org/packages/signaturizer) package ([paper](https://www.nature.com/articles/s41467-021-24150-4)) by applying a state of the art 3D transformer model for molecular representation ([Uni-Mol](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol)) to the task of infering bioactivity.
+This package builds on the original [signaturizers](https://gitlabsbnb.irbbarcelona.org/packages/signaturizer) package ([paper](https://www.nature.com/articles/s41467-021-24150-4)) by applying a state of the art 3D transformer model for molecular representation ([Uni-Mol](https://github.com/dptech-corp/Uni-Mol/tree/main/unimol)) to the task of infering bioactivity.

 Bioactivity signatures are multi-dimensional vectors that capture biological